titi-devv/website_urls_finder/README.md

 # Website URLs Finder 🕷️

-This Python script is a spider web crawler designed to extract URLs and subdomains from a given starting URL.
+This Python script is a spider that crawls a given website, designed to extract URLs and subdomains from a given starting URL.
 It uses the `requests` library to fetch web pages, `BeautifulSoup` for HTML parsing, and regular expressions to extract relevant information.

 ## Getting Started 🚀